 - Any item longer than 1.5 metres (excluding mattresses and furniture)

-- Chemicals or liquids, including engine oil
+- Chemicals or liquids, including but not limited to engine oil

 - Commercial or business waste